DeVogelRyan/Bandwidth-Monitor/README.md

 # Bandwidth-Monitor
-This will tell you how much bandwidth you use on the network.
+This is a tool written in Python which tells you how much bandwidth you use on the network.